annapasca/neuropype/ephypype/pipelines/preproc_meeg.rst

 The input data can be in **ds** or **fif** format.

-The output is the **preprocessed data** stored in the workflow directoty.
-It's a good rule to inspect the report file saved in the same dir to look at the excluded IAC components.
+The output is the **preprocessed data** stored in the workflow directory.
+It's a good rule to inspect the report file saved in the same dir to look at the excluded ICA components.
 It is also possible to include and exclude more components by using either a jupyter notebook or the preprocessing pipeline with different flag parameters.